Showing 102 items

 Warrnambool and District Historical Society Inc.

-Badge, Liberty Theatre Cinema Club, c.
+Badge - Liberty Theatre Cinema Club, c.
 1950

 ... the 1950s.
 The Liberty Theatre was in Lava Street (now a Coles Store... the 1950s.
 The Liberty Theatre was in Lava Street (now a Coles Store ...This badge was one issued to members of a club associated with the Liberty Theatre Cinema in Warrnambool.
 It probably dates from the 1950s.
 The Liberty Theatre was in Lava Street (now a Coles Store) and was opened in 1939.
 It was a single storey building accommodating 722 people.
 It closed in 1956.
 This badge is of interest as a souvenir of the Liberty Theatre, a cinema that was operating in Warrnambool in the mid 20th century.
 This is a round metal badge with blue and red lettering and two stars on a cream-coloured background.
-There is a meal clip at the back of the badge.
+There is a metal clip at the back of the badge.
 The badge is much rusted and stained.
-Liberty Theatre Cinema Club Memberliberty theatre -
+Liberty Theatre Cinema Club Memberliberty theatre, warrnambool -

 Glen Eira Historical Society